tourkaman/PDC-support-web/documents/running/running_jobs/job_scripts_tegner.rst

    nvcc -arch=sm_37 hello.cu -o hello.out

 and then excecuted with normally ( ./hello.out in a batch script, or with *srun* on interactive mode ).
 Remember to specify GPU nodes with

 .. code-block:: bash

    #SBATCH --gres=gpu:K80:2

-or with **K420:1** instead of K80.
+for the K80 nodes or with **K420:1** for the K420 nodes.